 There are two important implications of understanding business-owning elites through an ‘as-if-family’ conception.
 The first is that the 21st century business elite life-world is no longer a scene of social closure.
 Rather than a barrier to entry into the business elite, the ‘as-if-family’ is a stakeholder buy-in process available to all those who qualify for admission.
 Its diverse members first subscribe to common values through the sharing of emotion and only then develop trust and decision-making commonalities, not the other way around.
 The ‘as-if-family’ grows out of a transition from traditional like-mindedness, entitlement, and trust based on class origin and literal kinship to a new set of affective bonds underlying networks that are better equipped to survive in the neoliberal economic order.
 Since this new kind of ‘as-if-family’ comprises ‘something more than a network of relational individuals’ (Ribbens McCarthy, 2012: 85) there is a need to move beyond the ‘compelling imagery of fixed entities with variable attributes’ (Emirbayer, 1997: 286).
 The content of twenty-first century ‘as-if-family’ networks is as variable as its structure and cannot be inferred from its elements.
 Family business elites may no longer be approached in terms of the bio-legal relations they ‘have’ or ‘do’ in accordance with their class origins, but rather as collaborative, affectively-laden communities in which members purposefully ‘perform’ family values appropriate to their class destination.

 The second implication of an ‘as-if-family’ conception is that we may misunderstand what family business is today by paying excessive attention to owner-managers’ bio-legal characteristics while neglecting the contribution of non-kin stakeholders (Ram, 2001; Ng and Roberts, 2007; Sanchez-Famoso et al., 2015; Bika and Kalantaridis, 2019; Bika et al., 2019; Vincent Ponroy et al., 2019).
 One now earns his or her place in a more malleable family business environment rather than inheriting or marrying into it.
 At the core of this change lies the socializing of ‘familiness’ (Pearson et al., 2008) to refer to the internal resources created by familial affects cultivated to underpin a firm’s family-based competitive advantage.
 It is time to stop merely asking questions such as ‘which families are most likely to build familiness’ or how and with what resources they ‘contribute to family firm success’ (Zellweger et al., 2010: 54), thus only acknowledging sources of heterogeneity within family businesses (Chua et al., 2012).
 Instead we should also consider the social conditioning of family businesses’ strategic behaviour (Edwards and Meliou, 2015; Zellweger et al., 2019) and focus on when the affectively-loaded idea of ‘family’ is used to exclude or include a set of diverse stakeholders in different contexts.
-We gain a deeper understanding of family business ‘in context’ rather than merely ‘by context,’ moving the debate beyond of how the situational context informs the characteristics of family business activity.
+We gain a deeper understanding of family business ‘in context’ rather than ‘by context’, moving the debate further than merely accounting for how the situational context (and its variable enactments) enables or constraints family business activity.

 Having this in mind, our study contributes to three areas of social science research—inter-firm networks, business elites, and family business research—while also serving as a model for interdiciplinary explanations of social phenomena more generally.